noopkat/ms-translator-speech-service/README.md

 1. Install [NodeJS](http://nodejs.org) on your computer
 2. Create a new directory for your code project if you haven't already
-2. Open a terminal and run `npm install cogserv-speechtotext-service` from your project directory
+2. Open a terminal and run `npm install ms-translator-speech-service` from your project directory

 ## Usage